At GolfGarb we are a small team focussed on the quality of what we do. This extends in equal measure to our sustainability policies.

 Consider washing them less frequently - To make clothes last longer, allow them to air or give them a brush, and remove small marks with a damp cloth

-Consider using an eco-labelled detergent, free from phosphates and optical brighteners and do not always use fabric softener.
+Consider using an eco-labelled detergent, free from phosphates and optical brighteners and reduce your fabric softener use.
 Many of the materials and finishes used in golf and other sportswear will lose performance when washed with softener.
 The care label in many cases will direct you but as a rule of thumb, if it is a synthetic based material or offers sweat wicking or other technologies, you are best avoiding softener as it will reduce their efficiency.
 Fabric softener also releases chemicals into the water so any reduction in use is a good thing!

 Do not under- or overfill the washing machine and avoid tumble dryers